Greccio: Other architectures

 The medieval town that preserves part of the pavement of the old castle (11th century) and three of the six towers.
 The parish church of San Michele Archangel is located next to the bell tower on top of a flight of steps and dates back to the 11th century.
-The church was built over a part of the castle.
-The church was destroyed and rebuilt several times.
-The church as a Nave and side chapels.
-Two of the side chapels, dedicated to St. Anthony of Padua and Our Lady Immaculate have paintings and frescoes of the 15th and 16th century, and stucco decorations created in 1636.
+The church was built over a part of the castle, and was destroyed and rebuilt several times.
+The church has a Nave and side chapels.
+Two of the side chapels, dedicated to St. Anthony of Padua and Our Lady Immaculate, have paintings and frescoes of the 15th and 16th century, and stucco decorations created in 1636.
 Remarkable from an artistic point of view are the baptismal font, the main altar, a gilded silver chalice and a monstrance, all dating back to the 16th century.
 In the square, there is the Church of Santa Maria del Giglio from the 14th century.
 This church also is a single aisle or Nave.
 It has a central altar and two side altars, stucco Roman school with influences of Carlo Fontana, and tempera paintings dated to the early 15th century.
-The high altar preserves, a fresco, which represents the Virgin and Child with Angels.
+The high altar preserves a fresco which represents the Virgin and Child with Angels.